 Application is being made for graduates of this award to be accredited as members of the Institute for the Management of Information Systems (IMIS).
 The application will be processed at the time of validation.

-A lower second honours degree or equivalent in a related subject is required for direct entry onto the Master’s programme.
+A lower second honours degree or equivalent in a related subject.

 A Postgraduate Certificate in a related subject or equivalent with a minimum of grade C in all modules.